shiko92/pdsnd_github/README.md

 2. **specific row data** followed by **start row number** and **end row number** <br />

 <span style="font-size:larger;">Finaly</span> the scripts ask the user if he would like to restart the filtering process again

+### Files used
+I used a template provided from the Udacity bikeshare.py, plus to three CSV files which contain the data for the three cities

+### Credits
+I used [stackoverflow](http://stackoverflow.com/ "Title") many times while working on this project